badgerloop-software/podiv-altium/README.md

    + git clone https://github.com/badgerloop-software/podiv-altium.git
    + git checkout -b <your-username_training>
    + Open Altium and sign in.
 You are now on a training branch that you will complete your first getting started project on if you are new to Altium.
-7. Go to DXP -> My Account
+7. Go to User Silhouette (Top Right Corner) -> License Management.
+Then Click Sign In and enter your username and password associated with Altium Live and accept the warning.
+It's also a good idea to check Sign me in when I start Altium Designer if you'd like to save a little time.
 8. Click Use to claim a license.
 If you are not using a valid license, you will be able to view files in Altium Designer but you will not be able to make edits.
+Ensure that you are choosing an Altium Designer License and not our PDN License.
+That's something else.
 9. Go to Setting -> Data Management -> Design Reposotories and enter the following information:
    + Name: pod4
    + Default Checkout Path C:\Users\ < your username >\Documents\git_repos\podiv-altium